Pasha831/ParsingIMDB/README.md

   (*chance of falling asleep while watching it - about 99.9999%*)

-## Discovering realtionships between features
+## Discovering relationships between features
 Let's imagine that we are film producers.
 Our aim - create great film which must please people.
 And of course, we want to make money!